Pressure mounts on SBA to forgive loans, prevent fraud

 Members of both parties expressed concern about the amount of money from the programs being lost to waste and abuse.

-“We need to ensure that loans went to the intended businesses and that the loans were used properly,” said Rep. Ross Spano (R-Fla).
+“We need to ensure that loans went to the intended businesses and that the loans were used properly,” Rep. Ross Spano (R-Fla.) said.

 Rep. Judy Chu (D-Calif.), chair of the subcommittee, said she was shocked by the revelations.